mwhitney57/PiPAA/README.md

 > Some websites will not let you play or download media from them without being logged in.
 For these sites, PiPAA can utilize a Netscape HTTP Cookie File containing login cookies.
 The sites' cookies are stored in this file and used to authorize downloads.
 To do this, follow the [guide](#how-to-create-and-use-a-cookies-file-with-pipaa).

 ### <img src="https://upload.wikimedia.org/wikipedia/commons/e/e6/VLC_Icon.svg" width="20"> Custom VLC Installation
 Under the hood, PiPAA uses [libVLC](https://www.videolan.org/vlc/libvlc.html), developed by the VideoLAN Organization and used in [VLC media player](https://www.videolan.org/vlc/), to play video and audio.
 This library is bundled with PiPAA and extracted to the [application folder](#-application-folder) when the application is first launched.
 PiPAA allows the user to utilize the VLC installation on their system, if preferred.
-This option is located here: `PiPAA Tray Icon -> Config... -> Advanced`
+This option is located here: `PiPAA Tray Icon -> Config... -> Advanced -> Use System VLC`

 > [!WARNING]
 > Enabling this option is generally not recommended, as it can slow down application startup and cause issues if using an old version of VLC.